hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

    is important for a given application, this specification is not the appropriate choice.

+   To promote interoperability among implementations, the SHA-256 hash algorithm is mandatory to implement.

-   Even more insidious is that an attacker may supply a key that is a transformation of a legal key in order to have it appear to be a different key.
+   While thumbprint values are valuable for identifying legitimate keys, comparing thumbprint values is not a reliable means of excluding the use of particular keys (or transformations thereof).
+The reason is that an attacker may supply a key that is a transformation of a key in order to have it appear to be a different key.
 For instance, if a legitimate RSA key uses a modulus value N and an attacker supplies a key with modulus 3*N, the modified key would still work about 1/3 of the time, but would appear to be a different key.
-Thus, while thumbprint values are valuable for identifying legitimate keys, comparing thumbprint values is not a reliable means of excluding (blacklisting) the use of particular keys (or transformations thereof).

 # IANA Considerations